AI-SDC/SACRO-ML/CONTRIBUTING.md

-The main configuration file is docs/source/conf.py Most commonly the path variable will pick up any source to document occassionaly directories might need adding top the path.
+The main configuration file is docs/source/conf.py Most commonly the path variable will pick up any source to document occasionally directories might need adding top the path.
 Please ensure to use abspath()

 Sphinx reads the docstrings in the python source.